Abdication of Pedro I of Brazil

-The abdication of emperor Pedro I of Brazil took place on 7 April 1831 in favor of his son Pedro de Alcântara, future emperor Pedro II.
+The abdication of emperor Pedro I of Brazil took place on 7 April 1831 in favor of his son Pedro II.
 The act marked the end of the so-called First Reign and the beginning of the regency period in Brazil.

 Background

 The independence of Brazil led to a political system that made the municipalities dependent on the provinces, and these on the central power; it also resulted in "a system of indirect elections based on qualified (census) voting, excluding most of the population from the electoral process.
 They eagerly disputed titles of nobility and monopolized positions in the Chamber, Senate, Council of State and Ministries".

 This "Council of State" implemented the Moderating Power instituted by emperor Pedro I, when he dissolved the Constituent Assembly: formed by lifetime members, appointed by the monarch, no more than ten in number, their function to be heard "in all serious matters and general measures of public administration, especially concerning the declaration of war, the settlement of peace, negotiations with foreign nations, as well as on all occasions when the emperor proposed to exercise any of the prerrogatives of the Moderating Power".